lazaronixon/sass-zero/README.md

 ### Variables

-Instead of using the default variables you can add or change variables, I recommend you make a copy of `_variables.scss` to your application and change it as you want.
+Instead of using the default variables you can add more or change the existents, I recommend you make a copy of `_variables.scss` to your application and change it as you want.

 ```scss
 @import "sass-zero/variables/border";